(Artistic Director, Resident Artist)

 Max has been honored to be involved with this lovely company, The Porters, since 2008, where he got placed into the mix as Leonato, in Much Ado About Nothing.
-This proved to be a life-changing production to be a part of, as he would get to meet his girlfriend, Jennifer Bronstein, also in the show, as Beatrice.
-Yes, he played HER Uncle.
-Good times.
 Post Much Ado, Max went on to play Malcolm in Macbeth, directed by the wonderful Gus Krieger, and pull double duty in Richard II, as Thomas Mowbray and young Harry Percy, also getting the opportunity to be directed by the one and only Mr. Charles Pasternak.
 In the summer of 2009, Max booked what would prove to be yet another life changing role, as Dave Karofsky in the FOX series “Glee,” where he can still be seen today.
 Additional film/tv credits include “Ghost Whisperer,” “Cold Case,” “The Defenders,” “What About Brian,” “Viva Laughlin,” and the upcoming horror film “Wolf Town.”
 When “Glee” goes on its summer hiatus, Max plans on spending his time off diving into another phenomenal production of classical theater, put on by, who else?
 Yes, the spectacular Porters of Hellsgate.

 Jennifer has been a member of The Porters of Hellsgate since the summer of 2008.
 Previous roles include Beatrice in Much Ado about Nothing, Silvia in the Two Gentleman of Verona, The Queen in Richard II, one of the witches in Macbeth, and Isabella in Measure for Measure.
 Other LA theater credits include: Shari in Neil Labute’s The Distance from Here and Celimenein Moliere’s The Misanthrope.
 Jennifer earned her degree in Theater from the Meadows School for the Arts at Southern Methodist University.
 TV credits include roles on NBC’s Chuck and Fox’s The OC.
 Jennifer can be seen playing the role of Rachel in Columbia Pictures summer comedy 30 Minutes or Less starring Jesse Eisenberg.
 She is also a co-founder of the Little Candle Theater Company.
 She would like to thank The Porters for giving her the chance to play such amazing classical roles and for the introduction to Max Adler (Her Leonato).